jhadida/nxp/docs/expr/match.md

 ```
 print( match.insitu(cursor.buffer) )
 ```
-which shows the pattern being matched, the surrounding text, and the match is underlined with dashes.
+which shows the surrounding text with the match underlined with dashes.